PKUsam2023/PGH-VAEs/README.md

 - 11 ./latent_space/getdata.py - Method code for inputting data to PathVAEs.
 - 12 ./latent_space/get_100_result.py - The code employed to get the latent spaces of PathVAEs and the high potential HEA catalyst structures.

-## Other

-If you find any bugs or have questions, please contact 2101212695@stu.pku.edu.cn # PathVAEs
+If you find any bugs or have questions, please contact 2101212695@stu.pku.edu.cn

-# PathVAEs
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## Citation

+If you use this code or the pre-trained models in your work, please cite our work.
+- Bingxu Wang, Shisheng Zheng, Jie Wu, Jingyan Li and Feng Pan.
+"PGH-VAEs: Inverse Design of Catalytic Active Sites via Interpretable Topology-Based Deep Generative Models"